 What is the Main Street Small Business Tax Credit?

-The damage of the COVID pandemic to the U.S. economy, especially to small local business, has yet to be accurately measured.
+Economists have not yet accurately measured the damage of the COVID pandemic to the U.S. economy, especially to small local business.
 In 2020 and 2021, every sector of American business suffered from shutdowns and limitations.
 Closures were rampant and as of 2022, stats showi:

 - Compared to 2020, 34% of U.S. small businesses were closed in early 2022.